retrohax/hiterm/README.md

 It runs on ESP8266 devices (NodeMCU, etc.) to connect the terminal to wifi.

 If you happen to be using a Lear Siegler ADM-3A "dumb" terminal, HITERM can convert DEC ANSI sequences to the primitive cursor control commands understood by the terminal.
 This allows your terminal to run a lot of programs it otherwise would not be able to.
 For example, Dope Wars on sdf.org, z-machine based text adventures, irssi (IRC) and many other ncurses programs.
+It works pretty well at 19200 baud.

 ![ADM-3A](images/adm3a.jpg)